 Primary hypothyroidism occurs when there is a problem with the thyroid gland itself.
 The most common cause of adult hypothyroidism is Hashimoto's thyroiditis.
 It's caused by an autoimmune process where the body produces antibodies that attack and gradually destroy the thyroid gland.

-Women are eight times more likely than men to develop Hashimoto's thyroiditis, especially as they age.
+Women are up to 8 times more likely than men to develop Hashimoto's thyroiditis, especially as they age.
 It can also run in families or be associated with syndromes of genetic abnormalities such as Turner's syndrome, Klinefelter's syndrome, and Down syndrome.

 Hypothyroidism can also be caused by treatments for hyperthyroidism.
 To treat hyperthyroidism, the thyroid gland may be rendered inactive with medications or radioactive iodine treatment, or it may be surgically removed.
 The result may be a lack of thyroid hormones, causing hypothyroidism.